The WinRT type system

 • Constants, such as enum members are converted to UPPER_CASE_WITH_UNDERSCORES.

-• All other identifiers are converted to lower_case_with_underscores (namespaces, fields, properties, methods, events, etc.).
+• All other identifiers are converted to lower_case_with_underscores (fields, properties, methods, events, etc.).

 Namespaces